-Phius Certified Rater/Verifiers cannot serve as the CPHC or builder on a project in which they are performing verification.
-However, another member of the Rater/Verifier's company may perform this scope with prior written approval from Phius certification staff.
+Phius Certified Rater/Verifiers cannot serve as the Phius Certified Consultant (CPHC) or builder on a project in which they are performing verification.
+However, another member of the Rater/Verifier's company may perform the scope of work of the CPHC with prior written approval from Phius certification staff.